 Those interested in obtaining CBD should look for CBD oil, which is a botanical extract made from the stalks of hemp varieties that are naturally high in CBD.

-CBD hemp oil products derived from hemp are legal to purchase and use as a dietary supplement in the United States.
+CBD hemp oil products derived from hemp are legal to purchase and use in the United States.

 HempMeds® offers a full line of CBD hemp oil products, including pure CBD oil, CBD tinctures, CBD capsules, CBD edibles, and more.
-Many of these CBD hemp oil supplements can be blended into everyday beverages and foods, including smoothies, honey, and butter.
+Many of these CBD hemp oil products can be blended into everyday beverages and foods, including smoothies, honey, and butter.

 More on Hemp

 You can learn more about the remarkable plant known as hemp by visiting the HempMeds® blog.

 Interested in hemp oil containing CBD?
-Get started with hemp-derived CBD supplements today through the HempMeds® online shop or by calling 1-866-273-8502.
+Get started with hemp-derived CBD products today through the HempMeds® online shop or by calling 1-866-273-8502.